How much does it cost to refinance?

 These are just the big-ticket items.
 You can see a full list of typical closing costs and amounts here.

-The good news is that some closing costs are negotiable, especially the fees charged directly by your mortgage lender.
-These include the origination, application, and underwriting fees.
+The good news is that some refinance closing costs are negotiable, especially lender fees charged directly by your mortgage company.

-However, your lender won’t be able to lower fees charged by third parties such as the survey, home appraisal, or recording fees.
-Lenders simply pass these fees along to you, the consumer.
+However, there are some non-negotiable expenses, too.
+Your loan officer likely won’t be able to lower fees charged by third parties such as the survey, home appraisal, or recording fees.
+Lenders simply pass these fees along to you, the borrower.

 You should always get multiple mortgage quotes from at least three lenders, including your current mortgage company.
 Then compare your Loan Estimates to find the lowest-cost option.